When you rent a property as a tenant, you would have entered into a contract with the landlord that sets out each side’s rights and responsibilities.

 The type of tenancy agreement that you have with your landlord will affect your legal rights.

 There are a number of different tenancy agreements, and most will state clearly what type they are.
 Most tenancies entered into on or after 28 February 1997 in England and Wales, will be assured shorthold tenancies.
-This type of tenancy have the following characteristics:
+This type of tenancy has the following characteristics:

 Our team of specialist advisers can provide you with expert legal advice or answer any questions you have about your shorthold tenancy.

-They will advise you on your legal rights as a tenant, and can guide you through the necessary steps to resolve a landlord dispute.
+They will advise you on your legal rights as a tenant and can guide you through the necessary steps to resolve a landlord dispute.